3 Easy Self-Care Hacks for Teachers

 3️⃣ Could-do later

-And between November and January — when energy dips and behaviors spike — give yourself margin.
+And between January and June — when energy levels dip, and behaviors spike — give yourself some margin.

 Because THIS is the season teachers need the strongest systems.